darnes/bw-reader/README.md

 # bw-reader
 parser for thinkgear protocol
 tested with MindSet.
-See protocol spec in doc section. for any purposes do nto hesitate to contact me: darnesmeister@gmail.com
+See protocol spec in doc section.

+For any purposes do nto hesitate to contact me: darnesmeister@gmail.com